zhirongbaolab/WormGUIDES_PostTwitching/README.md

 # WormGUIDES
 Desktop version of the WormGUIDES iPad and Android apps.

+**note this is a not currently under development version housing post twitching embryo data

 Source code can be found at https://github.com/tangydoris/WormGUIDES.

 This application uses JRE 1.8 version 77+.
 Source built using JRE 1.8 version 77 downloaded from http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html#jre-8u77-oth-JPR.
 At least update 77 is needed for transparency rendering of colors.
 Update 66 can be used, but only supports different transparencies for the shade white.<br>